-- 1. Disclosure in the resolution/ explanatory statement of the notice of AGM/EGM/PB. - a) Name of the Related Party - b) Name of the Director or Key Managerial Personnel who is related, if any - c) Nature of Relationship - d) Nature, Duration of the contract and particulars of the contract or arrangements. - e) Details of comparative advantage gained from RPT vis-à-vis transaction from any other unrelated party. - f) The material terms of the contract or arrangement including the monetary value, if any - g) Any advance paid or received for the contract or arrangement, if any - h) The manner of determining the pricing and other commercial terms, included as part of contract (Valuation Report/ Fairness Report) - i) Any other information relevant or important for the members to take a decision on the proposed resolution - j) Impact of transaction on the Company's financials - k) Reason for entering into transaction including justification for the same - 2.
+- 1. Disclosure in the resolution/ explanatory statement of the notice of general meeting. - a) Name of the Related Party - b) Name of the Director or Key Managerial Personnel who is related, if any - c) Nature of Relationship - d) Nature, Duration of the contract and particulars of the contract or arrangements. - e) Details of comparative advantage gained from RPT vis-à-vis transaction from any other unrelated party. - f) The material terms of the contract or arrangement including the monetary value, if any - g) Any advance paid or received for the contract or arrangement, if any - h) The manner of determining the pricing and other commercial terms, included as part of contract (Valuation Report/ Fairness Report) - i) Any other information relevant or important for the members to take a decision on the proposed resolution - j) Impact of transaction on the Company's financials (as per Company Disclosures) - k) Reason for entering into transaction including justification for the same - 2.
+Whether the Company has made disclosures as required under SEBI Circular dated 22nd November, 2021? - 3.
+Whether RPT is proposed to be entered with Promoter Entity?
+Whether basis of pricing disclosed?

+- 4. Whether the RPT deals with payment of Royalty / Brand usage fee? - 5.
+Whether omnibus approval sought exceeds 1 year (15 months if sought in AGM)? - 6.
 Audit qualifications (if any) related to the entity with which transaction is taking place - a.
-SES may analyse qualifications raised by the Auditors and the clarifications/comments made by the management/board on the same. - b.
-SES may also present its opinion on the qualifications to highlight governance/fairness issues related to the qualification. - c.
-Any negative news / qualification by the Auditors on the Financial Statements of the counterparty. - 3.
-Audit Process - a.
-Audit Committee's independence and comments (if any) on auditor's report/accounts. - b.
-Auditors' independence - 4.
-Other issues that SES may highlight - 5.
-Conflict of interest issues.
+Analyse qualifications raised by the Auditors and the clarifications/comments made by the management/board on the same. - b.
+SES may present its opinion on the qualifications to highlight governance/fairness issues related to the qualification. - c.
+Any negative news / qualification by the Auditors on the Financial Statements of the counterparty.